-Once youngsters hit adolescence, they become particularly susceptible to eating disorders, although children as young as six are reported to have battled with the likes of bulimia, anorexia and binge eating.
+Once youngsters hit adolescence, they become particularly susceptible to eating disorders.
 So what can parents do to help stop it from happening to their kids?
 And are there danger signs to be mindful of?

 ‘It’s important for families to be aware that eating disorders are serious mental illnesses, for which there isn’t one sole cause,’ says Rebecca Field, spokesperson for the eating disorder charity, Beat.
 ‘In fact, we know that there are more biological and genetically based reasons than we ever thought there were, so if it does happen it doesn’t mean it’s your fault.’